CEED/libCEED/examples/nek5000/README.md

 ### Building the Nek5000 examples

-You can make the Nek5000 libCEED examples by invoking `make-nek-examples.sh` script.
+You can build the Nek5000 libCEED examples by invoking `make-nek-examples.sh` script.
 ```sh
   ./make-nek-examples.sh
 ```